esther615kim/js-algorithm-basecamp/README.md

 ## Goals ✨

-- set up my own data base to improve your data structure and algorithm skills
+- set up my own data base to enhance data structure and algorithm solving skills

-- not aim to solve all the given questions
+- not aim to solve all the given questions for the week...!

 ## Algorithm basecamp means...